userzoom/UserZoomSDK-docs/ios/sdk-ios-faq.md

 For more detailed information about how setup cocoapods and the podfile please take a look to their official docs (https://guides.cocoapods.org/using/using-cocoapods.html)

-## How do i run a project with cocoapods?
+## How do I run a project with cocoapods?
 To run the project follow this steps:
 1. Open a terminal window
 2. Go to your app directory